 The American Conference of Governmental Industrial Hygienists (ACGIH) and the Environmental Protection Agency (EPA) were the first two organizations to address the need to limit exposure to PAA.
 The ACGIH came out with a short-term exposure limit of 0.4 ppm back in 2014, calculated as a 15-minute time weighted average.
 The EPA has a published limit as well as part of their Acute Exposure Guideline Levels (AEGLs).

-Last year the National Institute of Occupational Safety and Health added an Immediately Dangerous to Life and Health Limit (IDLH) of 0.55 ppm, claiming that at this concentration workers will be so impaired that they will be unable to find the exit door after half an hour of exposure.
-NIOSH (National Institute of Occupational Safety and Health) is conducting its own research and plans to establish not only a new IDLH but also a Recommended Exposure Limit (REL).
+Last year the National Institute of Occupational Safety and Health (NIOSH) proposed an Immediately Dangerous to Life and Health Limit (IDLH) of 0.55 ppm, claiming that at this concentration workers will be so impaired that they will be unable to find the exit door after half an hour of exposure.
+NIOSH is conducting its own research and plans to establish not only a new IDLH but also a Recommended Exposure Limit (REL).

 So, what does all this mean?
 It means that with the rise of PAA’s use across a variety of industries that current regulations are changing, and new limits and guidelines will soon be published and enforced.
 It means that employers need to get out in front of these regulations and start to establish safe practices for their employees.
 It means that employees should expect their work environment to be safe, and free of harmful chemicals.

 Safety and adherence to this changing regulatory environment starts with understanding these regulations and how they affect your work place.
 Understanding the workplace environment starts with understanding what’s in the air, and is it safe and does it meet regulatory exposure levels.